 Is it a username, user name, or user-name?

 When referring to an identity used with a password, "username" is used.
 If you are referring to a real name or full name, "user name" could be used.
 As far as "user-name," it is rarely used.
-In our earlier example, "John Smith" is the user name, and "smitj" is his username used with his password.
+In our earlier example, "John Smith" is the user name, and "smitj" is the username used with his password.